|Action Plan to Combat Human Trafficking|

 June 8, 2012 - The Honourable Vic Toews, Minister of Public Safety; and David Sweet, M.P., today reaffirmed the Government of Canada’s commitment to fighting human trafficking.

 “Human trafficking is a despicable crime that preys on vulnerable people.
 On Wednesday I strengthened our Government’s commitment to the global fight against human trafficking by launching the National Action Plan to Combat Human Trafficking,” said Minister Toews.
 “Canada’s National Action Plan reflects the Government’s ongoing commitment to prevent and combat this horrible crime.”

 Canada’s National Action Plan, with participation from 18 federal departments, is a comprehensive blueprint to guide the Government of Canada’s fight against the serious crime of human trafficking.

-“The National Action Plan will consolidate our Government’s ongoing efforts to combat human trafficking and introduce significant new initiatives to prevent human trafficking, identify victims, protect the most vulnerable, prosecute perpetrators, and build on our partnerships both in Canada and abroad,” said Member of Parliament Joy Smith.
+“The discovery of this country’s largest human trafficking ring operating in Hamilton and based in Ancaster, demonstrates that we are not immune to human trafficking in Canada,” said M.P.
+Sweet.
+“The National Action Plan will consolidate and focus federal efforts to combat human trafficking and introduce aggressive current and new initiatives to prevent human trafficking, identify victims, protect the most vulnerable, prosecute perpetrators and build on our partnerships both in Canada and abroad.”

 The National Action Plan will: